jonlpersson/ed-latimore/site/_posts/2020-01-28-5-reasons-youre-broke-how-to-stop-being-poor.md

 What makes a difference is your ability to control your temper and nonverbal cues.
 If people have said that you look annoyed, you roll your eyes, or you raise your voice when dealing with normal people, you’re probably poor.

-If you can't take constructive criticism without losing your temper, there is no way you'll ever become better than what you currently are.
+If you can’t take constructive criticism without losing your temper, there is no way you’ll ever become better than what you currently are.

-You’ll likely stay that way because you tell them you don't when people tell you that you do that.
-Because you know it all, deserve to be talked to like you're special, and it would be uncomfortable to change and become an effective communicator
+You’ll likely stay that way because you tell them you don’t when people tell you that you do that.
+Because you know it all, deserve to be talked to like you’re special, and it would be uncomfortable to change and become an effective communicator

 ### The easiest way to stop being poor